mbeddr/mps-platform-docs/src/doc/docs/mps_internal/dependencies.md

 Accessory models can use or reference the language they're referenced from.

-For build scripts there is a flag that allows bootstrap dependencies.
+For build scripts there's a flag that allows bootstrap dependencies.
 More information can be found in section *MPS Settings* of the [build language documentation](https://www.jetbrains.com/help/mps/build-language.html?q=bootstrap%20%E2%80%93%20setting%20this%20flag#whatismpsbuildlanguage?).